-The Interview Rounds to be conducted are as follow:
+The Interview Rounds to be conducted are as follows:

 1.a.
 Personal Interview - Each officer candidate should come with a prepared 3-5 minute speech introducing themselves and their achievements to the committee.
 The information should relate past experiences to the State Officer position.
+There will be no questions asked after your presentation.

-(Time limit for this round is 5 minutes)
+(Time limit for this round is 5 minutes) (If there are 25 or more candidates, this round will be held virtually)

 1.b.
-Round Robin - After eight candidates have presented their personal introductory speech, all eight will return to the interview room for a one on one interview with each student member of the nominating committee.
-Here, follow- up questions based on comments from the candidates speech and application will be conducted.
-Each candidate will sit with each student member of the nominating committee for five minutes for one-on-one interviews.
+Round Robin - After eight candidates have presented their personal introductory speech, all eight will return to the interview room for a one on one interview with each student member.